matrix-io/matrix-documentation/docs/matrix-hal/datasheets/voice.md

 # MATRIX Voice

-MATRIX Voice is an open-source VOICE RECOGNITION platform consisting of a 3.14-inches in diameter dev board, with a radial array of 7 MEMS microphones connected to a Xilinx Spartan6 FPGA & 64 Mbit SDRAM with 18 RGBW LED’s & 64 GPIO pins.
+MATRIX Voice is an open-source VOICE RECOGNITION platform consisting of a 3.14-inches in diameter dev board, with a radial array of 8 MEMS microphones connected to a Xilinx Spartan 6 FPGA & 64 Mbit Flash, a 512Mbit SDRAM and 18 RGBW LED’s.

 ## Top View